balajiiyer/samosa/README.md

         }
     ]

-    By default users will be ranked by steps, however the default ranking can be changed by passing a 'rankby' parameter.
+    By default, users will be ranked by steps, however the default ranking can be changed by passing a 'rankby' parameter.

     GET /stats?rankby={steps,calories,distance}